polymonster/polymonster.github.io/_posts/2025-12-10-borow-checker-says-no.md

 ---
 title: 'Borrow checker says “No”!
 An error that scares me every single time!'
 date: 2025-10-31 00:00:00
+description: 'A deep dive into Rust''s “cannot borrow as immutable because it is also borrowed as mutable” error, with patterns and strategies to resolve it during refactoring.'
 ---

 It’s Halloween and I have just been caught out by a spooky borrow checker error that caught me by surprise.
 It feels as though it is the single most time consuming issue to fix and always seems to catch me unaware.
 The issue in particular is “cannot borrow x immutably as it is already borrowed mutably” - it manifests itself in different ways under different circumstances, but I find myself hitting it often when refactoring.
 It happened again recently so I did some investigating and thought I would discuss it in more detail.